Light & Land

-The name given to the Buscott Park gardens is the ‘The pleasure gardens’ which were begun in the 18th C and are a photographic treat to explore.
+The name given to the Buscot Park gardens is the ‘The pleasure gardens’ which were begun in the 18th C and are a photographic treat to explore.
 We are sure that there will be much ‘photography pleasure’ to be had within this magical place and amidst some of the wonderful features around the gardens

-There are numerous discoveries, be they intimate or grand, for the landscape photographer and in particular, the Peto Water Garden known for its delicate cascading pools; many an hour could be spent here observing and photographing the ever changing character of the waters behavior.
+There are numerous discoveries, be they intimate or grand, for the landscape photographer and in particular the Peto Water Garden known for its delicate cascading pools; many an hour could be spent here observing and photographing the ever changing character of the waters behavior.

-For the lovers of symmetry, the five tree-lined avenues radiate from the east end of the mansion. with ‘vanishing points’ that will provide the photographer with much creative enjoyment as they play with design and dart like triangles.
+For the lovers of symmetry the five tree-lined avenues radiate from the east end of the mansion. with ‘vanishing points’ that will provide the photographer with much creative enjoyment as they play with design and dart like triangles.

-Water is the thing at Buscott Park and with the privacy that we have been granted, we can look forward to a wonderful day of photography.
+Throughout the gardens we will be offered numerous varieties of flowers in superb designs of repeating shapes and patterns.
+Water is the thing at Buscot Park and with the privacy that we have been granted we can look forward to a wonderful day of photography.